developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/core/ProfileManager/index.md

  If profileFlag is set to GET and if the profile is present in the internal repository, it will be returned in extraData.

 `extraData` -  ProfileConfig This can be used to provide data for processing action.
+This parameter is only supported for DataCapture profile features.

 **Returns:**